Vitek-Lab/MSstatsSampleSize-Shiny/help_mds/n_val_samp_grp.md

 Number of validation samples per group to simulate.
-This option works only when user selects simulate_validation=TRUE.
+This option works only when user selects **Simulate Validation Set** = TRUE.
 Default is 50.